 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 Other national scholarships range from $1,000- $16,000 and the first-place winner from each (State) VFW Department wins an all-expense-paid trip to Washington, D.C.

-Students should record their reading of the draft to a CD.
+Students should record their reading of the draft to a CD or flash drive.
 The recording can be no shorter than 3 minutes and no longer than 5 minutes (plus or minus 5 seconds).

 Entries begin at the Post level.
 Once the student creates their essay and completes burning the audio version to a CD, they can submit their typed version, CD and the Voice of Democracy entry form to their local participating VFW Post by the November 1 deadline.